seokjoon27/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 2a.
 Input not numeric.
     * 2a1.
 System shows error message: "Error, cost per lesson should be a numeric value.
-E.g pay/72.5" Use case resumes at step 1.
+E.g. pay/72.5" Use case resumes at step 1.
 * 2b.
 Cost already exists.
     * 2b1.
 System shows error message: "You already have the lesson cost information to this student.
 Please edit or check the existing price."